Write! Ekphrastic

 1. Email: poetsandpatrons@gmail.com

-2. Put Louvre in the subject line
+2. Put Picasso in the subject line

 3. Include your name in the message.

-What’s in the Louvre Virtual Tours
+What’s in the Picasso Museum Virtual Tour

 What’s an Ekphrastic Poetry Event?